 My ex is getting married and it hurts like hell!!
 That’s what I wanted to shout several years ago when I found out my ex was engaged.
 Not because I wanted to get back together with him, but because of many other emotions stirring around in my head.

-I don’t care how much time has gone by or how long a person has been divorced, when you find out your ex is getting married, not only does it hurt, but it is a true shocker, and there are many feelings associated with it, including the feeling of injustice–like unfairness, anger, bitterness, jealousy–why does he get the happy ending and I don’t, and an evaluation of your own life and what might not be working.
+I don’t care how much time has gone by or how long a person has been divorced, when you find out your ex is getting married, not only does it hurt, but it is a true shocker, and there are many feelings associated with it, including the feeling of injustice–like unfairness.
+There is also anger, bitterness, and jealousy–why does he get the happy ending and I don’t?
+And, an evaluation/reflection of your own life and what might not be working.

 I’ll never forget where I was when I found out my ex was getting married.
 I was sitting in the bleachers watching my son’s 5th grade basketball game, happily cheering him on.
 I happened to glance over at his girlfriend, who was sitting next to my ex-mother-in-law, the two seeming as chummy as ever.
 Her left ring finger caught my eye (or maybe subconsciously I was looking) and I saw a diamond.

 For the first couple seconds I was having trouble breathing.
-Keep in mind, I had been divorced for over five years at the time, but still, it was shocking for some reason.
+Keep in mind, I had been divorced for about four years at the time, but still, it was shocking for some reason.

-I turned to my friend who was sitting next to me and said, “See So and So’s left ring finger?
+I turned to one of my best friends, who was sitting next to me and said, “See So and So’s left ring finger?
 Does that look like an engagement ring to you?”
-My friend looked at the ring and in an attempt to make me feel better replied, “Maybe it’s her grandmother’s.”
+My friend slowly and casually turned to get a look at the ring, and turned back to me.
+In an attempt to make me feel better she replied, “Maybe it’s her grandmother’s.”
 We both knew that wasn’t the case.

 My mind started racing.
 “My ex is getting remarried and it hurts!!”